 Where do we park?

 There is limited free parking available in the Museum's underground parking lot, accessible from The Grove Drive.
 Visitors must announce their wish to park using the intercom at the driveway.
 Please be prepared to open your trunk and show I.D.
-Visitors parked more than 3 hours will be towed.
+Parking is for Museum visitors only.

-Visitors to the Museum may not park in the Pan Pacific Park lot at 7600 Beverly Blvd. and access the Museum from the park.
+Visitors to the Museum may also park in the Pan Pacific Park lot at 7600 Beverly Blvd. and access the Museum from the park.

 Parking is also available in the pay parking structure at The Grove.

 Visitors are welcome to take photographs or video for personal, noncommercial use provided that no tripods, selfie sticks or flash lighting is used.